 Signs of Heat Stroke in dogs

 It is a severe complication and can be a life threat in dogs.
 When you see the signs of Heat Stroke in your furry friend, immediately go to your vet and save your pet’s life.
+Here know that Can a dog eat cake?
+Is it bad for puppy health?
 So Heat Stroke signs are: